 It’s too bad then that the lovely crafted world and its characters with their own unique graphics style are let down by the lack of hints and a cumbersome control system whose problems become apparent in unnecessarily difficult sequences which require both timing and patience, something found in platformers, but which are out of place in this puzzle-heavy adventure game.

 Even if the playtime is pretty short and the story isn’t particularly new, this is a title to recommend to all adventure game fans who prefer solving fun puzzles and being immersed in a memorable world with whacky characters over endless dialogues and cutscenes.
 Koboldgames is definitely a developer to keep a close eye on in the future.

 Buy the PC game on

-Amazon UK (Boxed version, import)
+Amazon UK (Import)

 If you liked reading this article, make sure you pay a visit to Future Sack which kindly features it as well, and every Facebook LIKE or comment is appreciated :).

 Using one of the Amazon links and buying the products also helps ;).